 I try to keep this list as updated as possible, but please double-check.

-Here are some additional places you can consider going with 4 days in New York City.
-Feel free to swap out a day, change around the activities, or if you find you have 5-7 days in New York, these could be great additions to your NYC itinerary.
+Here are some additional places you can consider going.
+Feel free to swap out a day, change around the activities, or if you find you have 5-7 days in New York, these could be great additions to your itinerary.Â

 - Consider taking a day trip to Williamsburg, Brooklyn.
 This new trendy neighborhood has tons of bars, restaurants, great views of Manhattan’s skyline, and Smorgasburg, a food-like festival on Saturdays (closes in the winter).
 It is located at Marsha P. Johnson State Park.

-- Visit Roosevelt Island which has pretty cherry blossoms in the Spring and provides views of the NYC Skyline.
+- Visit Roosevelt Island, which has pretty cherry blossoms in the Spring and provides views of the NYC skyline.

 - Head over to Governors Island, which encompasses 172-acres and generally has lots of large music events.

-- Take the Long Island Railroad to explore some of the best things in Long Island including beaches, wineries, and more.
+- Take the Long Island Railroad to explore some of the best things in Long Island, including beaches, wineries, and more.

 - Shop at the Woodbury Commons located in Central Valley, NY.